swutw/cpex_cv_night_shift/README.md

 5. Right before the final summary slide, copy and paste in Roman’s satellite tracks slides for the current day, day 1, and day 2 (if they’re available)

-6. After the last slide, go to https://drive.google.com/drive/folders/1InAiHzAHk1MRn-5Qev_-MXcIGpVYwLFZ and copy and paste in the previous day’s (and current day’s, if available) radiosonde soundings from the hotel
+6. After the last slide, go to https://drive.google.com/drive/folders/1InAiHzAHk1MRn-5Qev_-MXcIGpVYwLFZ and copy and paste in the previous day’s radiosonde soundings from the hotel.

 7. Upload the PowerPoint presentation to the Google Drive (https://drive.google.com/drive/u/0/folders/14g2MU2wh6fWceYqPDgEeQqtZ734wW_zm) by the beginning of the forecast prep discussion time

+8. Right before the briefing time, execute **python ./run_model_4panel.py** with the appropriate _precipitation_animation_ switches set in _./supplementary/switches_download_model_4panel.txt_ (based on mesoscale model availability; the mesoscale models should be finished running by ~6am).
+    - To confirm UWIN-CM and UC-Davis models have run, go to https://orca.atmos.washington.edu/models_cpex_aw/models.php and click yesterday's date in the calendar, located in the upper right portion of the screen.
+To confirm that U of Utah WRF model has run, go to https://home.chpc.utah.edu/~pu/cpexaw/ and select yesterday's 00Z time.
+To confirm that the NCAR MPAS model has run, go to https://www2.mmm.ucar.edu/projects/real-time-forecasts/ and select yesterday's 12Z time.
+Confirm that UWIN-CM, UC-Davis WRF, U of Utah WRF, and NCAR MPAS models run out to at least 23Z of the day 2 forecast date.
+If not, see "Potential Script Errors" section before proceeding to Step 2.
+    - While you're presenting the briefing, this script will run in the background and create the 4-panel animations that we have included in the briefing in the past.  **You do not need to discuss them during the briefing.**  However, after the briefing, put these 1- and 2-day 4-panel animations in the appropriate "skipped" convection slide in the PowerPoint and "unskip" the slide.  **You do not need to add text to these slides.**.
+During the flight planning, you can then pull up these animations for the flight planners, as they are very useful when making flight plans.
+    - If the script crashes for some reason (other than you forgot to change one of the _precipitation_animation_ switches in _./supplementary/switches_download_model_4panel.txt_), then don't worry about it.

-8. Proceed to other lead forecaster steps in the Forecaster Responsibilities Google Doc (see Google Drive link above)
+9. Proceed to other lead forecaster steps in the Forecaster Responsibilities Google Doc (see Google Drive link above)

 -------------------------------------------
 # Potential Script Errors

-1. Per Step 1 in "Steps for automatically downloading the figures", if any of the 3 models' runs are not complete out to the day 2 forecast, open _./supplementary/switches_download.txt_ and change the model's associated switches to False.
-Then, go into _./supplementary/crop_edit_daily_images.py_ and set the model's assigned "model_4panel_XX" variable equal a repeat of one of the other model's names (preferably MPAS, unless MPAS is the problem).
+1. If any of the models' runs are not completed yet, open _./supplementary/switches_download_main.txt_ and _./supplementary/switches_download_model_4panel.txt_ and change the model's associated switches to False.
- - If the U of Utah WRF model is not finished updating on the UW website, it may be finished updating on its own website (https://home.chpc.utah.edu/~pu/cpexaw/).
-If it's finished, then all you need to do is set _uutah_precipitation_animation = False_ and _UTAH_website = False_.
-You don't need to edit anything in _./supplementary/crop_edit_daily_images.py_
-    - If the U of Utah WRF 12Z model run isn't finished on either website, then open _./supplementary/download_daily_images_all.py_ and change ” utah_ini_time = ‘12’ ” to ” utah_ini_time = ‘00’ ”.
-You should just have to comment and uncomment these lines, respectively.
     - If both the UWIN-CM and U of Utah WRF models are not working, follow the steps above, and also delete the day 1/2 TPW/Rain joint animation slides from the PowerPoint presentation.

 2. KeyError: '.......'
- - If you get a KeyError for an "if switches['......']:" line of code, then set the appropriate switch in _./supplementary/switches_download.txt_ to False.
+ - If you get a KeyError for an "if switches['......']:" line of code, then set the appropriate switch in _./supplementary/switches_download_main.txt_ to False.
 If the KeyError is for the UWIN-CM, U of Utah WRF, UC-Davis WRF, or NCAR MPAS model, then refer to #1 in Potential Script Errors.

 3. If you encounter any other issues that you can't resolve, then message Shun-Nan and Ben together on Slack, and they will do their best to help you.
 If they are not available, then you will need to figure out a solution.
 That may be just using some of the forecast websites directly in your presentation, rather than having their imagery be in a PowerPoint.